Marketing’s vision for the circular economy

 Simply put, without us as a species being on board, all of these stakeholders, no matter their size and power, will still fail to stem the tide without the widespread adoption of this new way of thinking.
 George believes each of us has power and as a collective, we have a great deal of power to change the world.

 If these stakeholders can come together in a meaningful way, creating an atmosphere conducive to a shift in attitude towards production techniques and unnecessary consumption, there is a huge opportunity.
 This presents a chance for businesses and entrepreneurs alike to completely change the present state of affairs for the better.

-When asked what we as marketers can do in order to drive this mindset forwards, George urged professionals today to focus on communication and education:
+When asked what we as marketers can do in order to drive this mindset forwards, James urged professionals today to focus on communication and education: